James Vilade

 ViladeHollis_1For his success in both baseball and community service, Vilade was featured in the 2010 Baylor Alumni Magazine and was named the 2010 United States Sports Academy Alumnus of the Year.
 In that same year Vilade became the only person in the history of UT Tyler athletics to have his jersey retired – #12.
 On October 16, 2011, Vilade was inducted into the University of Dallas Athletics Hall of Fame.

-Vilade and his wife, Jennifer, have two sons (Ryan, who plays in the Colorado Rockies organization and Trent) and a daughter (McKenzie).
+Vilade and his wife, Jennifer, have two sons (Ryan, who plays for the Detroit Tigers, and Trent) and a daughter (McKenzie).